 Consider a prospective client in your neighbourhood seeking what your business is selling.
 Now think about your rival appearing in the results, instead of you.
 That is what occurs when local SEO is not optimized.
 Local SEO could be your weapon as a small business owner, and you want to attract more customers who are near you.
 In this guide, we will see what local SEO is, why it is important to small businesses, and how to get started.

-What Does It Mean to Do Local SEO and Why Does It Matter?
+What Is Local SEO and Why Does It Matter for Small Businesses?

 Local SEO (Search Engine Optimization) is simply the strategy of increasing the visibility of your business locally on Google.
 Once a user searches for a coffee shop [near me] or a plumber in [your city], Google accesses the location data to provide search results.